SvdZande/Sjogrens_Master_Internship_CMBI/README.md

 For comparisons to healthy tonsil data from public datasets, I used the _tonsil_b_analysis.Rmd_ script.

 For cell-cell interaction analyses using cellchat, I used the _cellchat.Rmd_ script.

+A script for the comparison of SjS data to spleen data is also included in this folder, however, this script was never used in any outputs, nor is it tested properly.

 Hope this was informative!